bnb-chain/greenfield-cmd/README.md

 gnfd-cmd -c config.toml  put --contentType "text/xml" --visibility private file-path  gnfd://bucketname/objectname

 ```
+the file-path should replace by the file path of local system

 (2) download object

 ```
 gnfd-cmd -c config.toml get gnfd://bucketname/objectname  file-path
 ```

+the file-path should replace by the file path of local system

 #### Group Operations

 ```